micmejia/bible-dump/NKJV/Exodus/Exod 7.md

 The fish that _were_ in the river died, the river stank, and the Egyptians could not drink the water of the river.
 So there was blood throughout all the land of Egypt.

 ###### 22
-Then the magicians of Egypt did so with their [^f]enchantments; and Pharaoh's heart grew hard, and he did not heed them, as the Lord had said.
+Then the magicians of Egypt did so with their enchantments; and Pharaoh's heart grew hard, and he did not heed them, as the Lord had said.

 ###### 23
 And Pharaoh turned and went into his house.
 Neither was his heart moved by this.